appmux/adhesive.js/README.md

 adhesive.js for AngularJS
 =========================

 adhesive.js framework for AngularJS delivers essential components for integration of angular with the real world.
-It brings the AMD concept to the angular and allows to define the project file structure and leverage module lazy-loading as well as a set of other useful modules to build and deliver great single-page applications.
+It brings the AMD concept to angular and allows you to define the project's file structure and to leverage lazy-loading of modules.
+It also includes a set of other useful modules to build and deliver great single-page applications.
 Components are independent and can be used individually.

-The framework turns the development nightmare into a pure pleasure, no more a 1000 lines source code files, no more struggling with browser cache during development or a production release, none of that nonsense...
+The framework turns the development nightmare into pure pleasure, no more thousand-line source code files, no more struggling with browser cache during development or a production release, none of that nonsense...

-It has been test driven in production environment and is proven to work with multiple large-scale mission-critical applications for over 6 months before it was released to the public.
-It lived through several AngularJS version upgrades since 1.9.3 and demonstrated scalability, great performance and high reliability.
+It has been test driven in production environments and is proven to work with multiple large-scale mission-critical applications for over 6 months before it was released to the public.
+It has lived through several AngularJS version upgrades since 1.9.3 and demonstrated scalability, great performance and high reliability.

-adhesive.js created with developers in mind, it's completely open for any kind of customization via different design patterns, starting with simple configuration to implementation of custom strategies.
+adhesive.js is created with developers in mind.
+It's completely open for any kind of customization via different design patterns, starting with simple configuration to implementation of custom strategies.

 Demo
 ----